Careers and Provider Access

 Through our existing partnerships with other colleges, professionals and businesses, we deliver bespoke packages of work experience for students.
 Students are typically supported by school staff during work experience placements but the nature and level of support offered differs based on the needs of each individual pupil.
 We welcome feedback from students, families, employers and other stakeholders on an ongoing basis, continually refining and improving our offer to individual pupils based on this feedback.

-As well as work experience opportunities, Strathmore supports careers development through close links with a number of local Further Education providers.
-Pupils visit different provisions so that they can experience learning in a different learning environment.
-Students are encouraged to express a preference in terms of their destinations after leaving Strathmore through their EHCP and review processes.
+As well as work experience opportunities, Strathmore supports career development through close links with a number of local Further Education providers.
+Learners are encouraged to express a preference in terms of their destinations after leaving Strathmore through their EHCP and review processes and once their placement has been confirmed, they are supported to attend their future setting to aid with transition.